GuidesSession Workflow

 Implement

 Work normally.
-Coding standards are already loaded.
+Coding standards are loaded already.

 Track Decisions